 What Are the Causes of End-Stage Renal Disease?

 Diabetes causes damage to the nephrons (filters within the kidneys) due to chronic high blood sugar.
 High blood pressure also causes damage to the kidney blood vessels.
-Additional risk factors include heart disease, smoking, obesity, family history of kidney disease, and age over 60.
+Additional risk factors include heart disease, smoking, obesity, family history of kidney disease, and being over the age over 60.

 How Do You Treat End-Stage Renal Disease?

-If you have been experiencing symptoms of end-stage renal disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons.
+If you have been experiencing symptoms of end-stage renal disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons in Phoenix.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vascular Surgery Center, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vascular Surgery Center in AZ, please call (480) 668-5000.